AlexandruIca/verg/CONTRIBUTING.md

 # After you're done working
 You should run tests, run clippy and run rustfmt to avoid failed CI builds.
 If everything's ok and the CI builds successfully you can create a PR to be merged into main.
 PRs might not be needed because I'm by myself but it's still nice to have an organized way to see project history.

+# Notes on making changes to the CI pipeline
+Modifying the CI pipeline shouldn't be needed often, but when it's needed it's a pretty ugly process, it usually involves pushing lots of commits that fix very minor things, cluttering the project's history.
+Rebasing those commits is not an option since the commits need to be _pushed_ upstream before the CI jobs are even run.

+To overcome this, the usual workflow is:
+- Create a temporary branch whose sole purpose is to modify stuff in `.github/workflows/`(make sure the branch starts with `VG-*`, otherwise the CI pipeline will ignore the branch)
+- Push all the annoying commits to this branch
+- After you are pleased with the modifications you can copy the `.yml` file(s) to the branch you are _actually_ working on, deleting the temporary branch

+This way we can have nice, clean history and a happy CI pipeline!